Whitecat18/Windows-Activator/README.md

 ## WIN-GEN
-<center><WIN-GEN IS A TOOL USED TO ACTIVATE WINDOWS 10 MACHINES LESS THAN A MINUTE ..!</center>
+<WIN-GEN IS A TOOL USED TO ACTIVATE WINDOWS 10 MACHINES LESS THAN A MINUTE ..!
 <center><img src="https://raw.githubusercontent.com/Whitecat18/windows-10-Activator/main/image/Intro.PNG" alt="Appcrash"></center>
 ## TOOL DESCRIPTION
 This script was made only for Education purpose only..